Grafikart/Zoombox/README.md

 * Youtube links: http://fr.youtube.com/watch?v=8oejjWGFs6o
 * On any other links where the iframe system is being used.

-Don’t hesitate to contact me if you have any other idea of additional links.
+Don't hesitate to contact me if you have any other idea of additional links.

 ChangeLog
 -------